Life Span

 Care of Peanut and Sapodilla

-Care of Peanut and Sapodilla include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and Sapodilla pruning is done Pinch or prune as they grow to promote branching and bushiness.
+Care of Peanut and Sapodilla include pruning, fertilizers, watering etc. Peanut pruning is done and Sapodilla pruning is done Pinch or prune as they grow to promote branching and bushiness.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Sapodilla needs Lots of watering and in winter, it needs Average Water.